silvyameliaperdani/100DaysOfCloud/Journey/006/Readme.md

 - Data security on your instance

 ## EC2 Summary
 - EC2 Instace and they consist of AMI (OS) + Instance Size (CPU + RAM) + Storage + security groups + EC2 User Data
 - Security Groups, Firewall attached to the EC2 instance
 - EC2 User Data is the script we launch on the first startup of the instance that we use to set up our EC2 instance to be a web server
 - ssh is how we start the terminal from our computer to our EC2 instances [port 22]
-- Purhasing Options : On-Demand, Spot, Reserved (Standard + Convertible +             Scheduled), Dedicated Host, Dedicated Instance
+- Purhasing Options : On-Demand, Spot, Reserved (Standard + Convertible +Scheduled), Dedicated Host, Dedicated Instance